Voices Carry: Music video

 The music video for "Voices Carry" was directed by D.J.
 Webster, and filmed at Dorchester's Strand Theater, Davio's Restaurant, and W. Brookline St in Boston.
 The video inserts several spoken or silent short, dramatic scenes on top of the song.
-The band's lead singer, Aimee Mann, plays a musician with an abusive boyfriend, played by actor Cully Holland, who died of AIDS six years later.
+The band's lead singer, Aimee Mann, plays a musician with an abusive boyfriend, played by actor Cully Holland.
 He demeans her music "hobby", demands she change her look to fit his respectable, 1980s professional caste lifestyle and demands, "Why can't you for once do something for me?" before essentially forcing himself upon her.
 The conclusion shows them formally dressed in an elite Carnegie Hall audience, the boyfriend giving Mann a disgusted look when he finds a visibly counter-culture rattail peeking from her black lace cap.
 Finally having enough, Mann begins singing the song in her seat, increasing in volume and creating a scene.
 Her character is no longer submissive as she defiantly stands to belt the final lyrics, "He said, shut up!
 He said, shut up!
 Oh God, can't you keep it down?...".